 - Dark circles under the eyes

-If allergic rhinitis causes significant interference to daily life the doctor may refer the patient to an allergy specialist (allergist).
+If allergic rhinitis causes significant interference to daily life, the doctor may refer the patient to an allergy specialist.
 They are likely to perform a series of skin prick tests to determine which allergens cause the most sensitivity.

 Treatment is aimed at minimising inflammation and reducing symptoms.
-This may be achieved by avoiding allergens, with medications or with immunotherapy.
+This may be achieved by avoiding allergens and with the use of medications and immunotherapy.

-Minimising or avoiding contact with problem allergens can be effective in minimising symptoms.
-Tips for avoiding allergens include:
+Minimising or avoiding contact with problem allergens (which can be identified by a skin prick test) can be effective in minimising symptoms.
+Tips for general avoidance of allergens include:

 - Using a pollen filter in your car